-Discussion: This policy signals the future potential for this area and its opportunity
+Discussion: This policy signals the future potential for this area and its opportunity for a unique use especially given its relationship to future transit.

 POLICY S-WI-6.
 Retail auto and motorcycle sales are appropriate along Auto Row in GC, CB and OLB districts on both sides of 116th Avenue from the SE 8th Street exit off I-405 to NE 8th Street.